caglaryalcin/after-format/README.md

 > Great care went into making sure this script does not unintentionally break any OS functionality, but use at your own risk!

 > [!NOTE]
-> This script takes about 60 minutes with 100mbps internet.
+> If you have 100 Mbps internet, this script takes the following amount of time depending on the modes.

+Normal: 15min
+Gaming: 30min
+Dev-Sys: 60min

 > [!IMPORTANT]
 > Powershell must be run as admin